Google Analytics for Nonprofits: Tracking Web Performance

 - Source: The origin of website traffic, such as Google Search, Facebook, or an email campaign

-- Medium: The channel from which a user arrives, such as organic search, referral, or paid search
+- Medium: The channel from which a user arrives on the website property, such as organic search, referral, or paid search

 Event-Based Tracking